 Commuting Towards Your Future!

-Commuter Services provides transportation resources to the campus community, including providing of parking permits, disability parking assistance, bicycle and pedestrian access, bus route information, U-Car use and carpool support.
-Our ultimate goal is reducing single-occupancy vehicle trips to the UW Bothell/Cascadia College campus.
+Commuter Services provides transportation resources to the campus community, including providing parking permits, disability parking assistance, bicycle and pedestrian access, bus route information, U-Car use and carpool support.
+Our ultimate goal is reducing single-occupancy vehicle trips to the UW Bothell / Cascadia College campus.

-Beginning Saturday, June 21, 2018 daily parking will upgrade to pay by plate at all pay stations!
-This will allow for more customer flexibility.
-For detailed information about Pay By Plate parking.
+Daily Parking has been upgraded to pay by plate at all pay stations!
+This has allowed more customer flexibility.
+Detailed information about Pay By Plate parking.

 Assisted Valet Parking!

-Autumn Quarter 2018 Valet Parking will be returning in the southwest surface lot!
+Valet Parking is now available in the upper SW Surface Lot!
 Learn more about valet parking.

 Bicycling & pedestrian access